Is Kapil Sharma Missing Preeti Simoes, Has He Written Her Name On His Hand?

 Ali Found Kapil In Depression

 Preeti suggested him to meet him.
-Hence, he had been to meet Kapil.
+Hence, he met him.
 Although Kapil wasn't unwell, he greeted Ali.
 He found the actor-comedian depressed!

 Kapil Seemed Like A Child